Berge-tech/Elk-Stack-Project/README.md

 - ELK_playbook.yml- Used to install the Elk server.
 - Filebeat_playbook.yml- Used to install Filebeat onto DVWA and ELK servers.
 - Config_Filebteat.yml- Used to configure Filebeat onto DVWA and ELK servers.
-- Metricbeat.yml- Used to configure Metricbeat onto DVWA and Elk servers.
+- Config_Metricbeat.yml- Used to configure Metricbeat onto DVWA and Elk servers.
+- Metricbeat.yml- Used to install Metricbeat onto DVWA and ELK servers.

 This document contains the following details:
 - Description of the Topology